Act I · The Grove

 "I told them to abandon their mission, of course.
 I couldn't have them sniffing about.
 The brother became belligerent, and I unfortunately had to dispatch him.
 The sister managed to escape."

 "T'chk.
-And you didn't hunt after her?"
-Lae'zel snubs her nose at me.
+And you didn't go after her?"
+Lae'zel lifts her chin.
 "A poor warrior to let your enemy escape so easily."

 "It was not ideal."
 I grunt.
 "The cultists are holed up in some old temple north of here.
-I plan to recruit the goblin captive Zevlor is holding to vouch for me.
-That should allow me to enter the camp without impediment."
+I plan to recruit Sazza, the goblin captive, to vouch for us.
+That should allow me to enter the camp without much trouble."

-Astarion's judgmental gaze is not subtle.
+I feel Astarion's eyes on me.
 "You seem to be quite comfortable leaning into this True Soul business."

 "I'm a paladin.
 Being a self-righteous prick is what we do best."